South Sudan People's Defence Forces: Battles of 1992

-As of 1992 the Sudanese government launched a major offensive against SPLA, which was weakened by the split with SPLA-Nasir.
-SPLA lost control of Torit (where SPLA was headquartered), Bor, Yirol, Pibor, Pochalla and Kapoeta.
+As of 1992 the Sudanese government launched a major offensive against the SPLA, which was weakened by the split with the SPLA-Nasir.
+The SPLA lost control of Torit (where the SPLA was headquartered), Bor, Yirol, Pibor, Pochalla and Kapoeta.

-SPLA made two attacks on Juba in June–July 1992, during which they nearly captured the town.
+The SPLA made two attacks on Juba in June–July 1992, during which they nearly captured the town.
 After the attacks, the Sudanese government forces committed harsh reprisals against the civilian population.
 Summary executions of suspected SPLA collaborators were carried out.
-On September 27, 1992 the deputy commander-in-chief of SPLA, William Nyuon, defected and took a section of fighters with him.
-SPLA recaptured Bor on November 29, 1991.
+On 27 September 1992 the deputy commander-in-chief of the SPLA, William Nyuon, defected and took a section of fighters with him.
+The SPLA recaptured Bor on 29 November 1991.

 Mid-1990s

-As of the mid-1990s, the majority of the population of Southern Sudan lived in areas under the control of either the mainstream SPLA or SPLA-Nasir.
+As of the mid-1990s, the majority of the population of southern Sudan lived in areas under the control of either the mainstream SPLA or the SPLA-Nasir.